Ashwin7mak/qbui/ui/client-react/src/reducers/record-reducer-refactor.md

 - The lack of e2e tests covering all the edge cases means every time we made a change, we had to do lots of manual testing to cover all edge cases.
 - Inconsistent use and definition of `id` or `recId`
   - The recId for a record is sometimes stored as a number, a string representation of a number ('32'), a string such as 'new', or null.
-      There were logic in many files to treat the recId defensively, such as to treat the recId as 'new' if the recId were null and vise versa.
+      There were logic in many files to treat the recId defensively, such as to treat the recId as 'new' if the recId were null and vice versa.
 This led me to believe that I should perhaps enforce what is allowed to be stored as the recId.
 I settled on converting the recId in the record store to always be a number, except when the recId is null or 'new' we stored it as 'new'.
       Some files used null because we don't want to display a Record ID value of 'new', it should show up as blank for a record in a report.
       Some files used 'new', as in the case for recordTrowser because we don't want the query parameter in the url to say "?recId=null".